Valentix/GAMMa/Versions/0.2-Altschul/README.md

 WELL NO MORE...
 From now on this as an hardware project will have it's own driver because I realized that using not one but two outdated and dead project as basis for a new and fresh one is like trying to eat on a pile of
-The driver will be available in another repo that will be made soon (tm).
+The driver will be available in another repo called SeToMi [here](https://github.com/Valentix/SeToMi).
 ...
-The computer will use a custom driver that I will try to make so there will be a driver folder in the "near" future.
+The computer will use the SeToMi driver that I will try to make so there will be a driver folder in the "near" future.
 Hardware components are still the same as Allan.
 Actually I will actively try to maintain the compatibility with those but it's no longer a priority.
 # OpenSource as priority
 This project is and will always be open source and under GPL licence.